 The ideal situation to use this ability is when you have cover thanks to another enemy.

-Let’s say a hobgoblin is right in front of you.
-The hobgoblin’s friend several feet back attempts to fire an arrow at you.
-You have cover because of the first hobgoblin.
-You use your reaction to cause the second hobgoblin’s arrow to hit their ally instead of you as a result of your Misdirection.
+You have cover because of Hobgoblin A’s position.
+Now you can use your reaction to cause the arrow that Hobgoblin B fired to hit their ally instead of you as a result of your Misdirection.

 If it’s the difference between your character standing upright or being dropped to 0 hit points, your ally might not mind taking the hit for you.
 Otherwise, the attack that’s meant for you likely has just as much chance of hitting your front-line party member as it does you with your +2 AC bonus from the cover that they provide.

-So, to get an enemy in front of you to even use this ability, you will need to be closer to the actual fight in combat.
+So, to get an enemy in front of you to even use this feature, you will need to be closer to the actual fight in combat.
 You want to bait them into getting close.
 Because of this, it’s easier to use this if you’re using melee weapons.

 That said, pulling Misdirection off successfully is just pure, sweet value.
 Not only do you not get hit by the attack, but it damages another enemy creature instead.
-If this is enough to down them, even better!

-Soul of Deceit
+Soul of Deceit (Level 17)

 Rant Time!

 Most enemies aren’t trying to read your character’s thoughts.
-There might be some kind of intense situation where you’ve been captured and the enemy is trying to use Detect Thoughts and/or Zone of Truth on you, but, at level 17, that’s unlikely.
+There might be some kind of intense situation where you’ve been captured and the enemy is trying to use Detect Thoughts and/or Zone of Truth on you, but, at level 17, that’s just unlikely.

 And speaking of Zone of Truth…

 Zone of Truth does not force you to tell the truth.
 It prevents you from lying.
-You can dodge the questions, do some fast-talking, or anything other than knowingly lie.

 If we’re taking the words of Zone of Truth and Soul of Deceit for exactly what they are, Soul of Deceit doesn’t even counter Zone of Truth.
 You can’t be compelled to tell the truth and you can’t lie, but everything in between is fair game.

-Soul of Deceit gives you two abilities that are basically useless.
+So, Soul of Deceit gives you two abilities that are basically useless.

 I can’t help but imagine the Mastermind Rogue as Charlie Brown during Halloween at this point…